xxgicoxx/izup-bot/README.md

 Access bot option on settings menu and click on 'Add Bot' button.

 # Configure
-Get your token clicking on 'Click to Reveal Token' and set 'DISCORD_TOKEN' in .env.
+Access Applications > Settings > Bot and get your token clicking on 'Click to Reveal Token' and set 'DISCORD_TOKEN' in .env.

+# Permissions
+Access Applications > Settings > Bot > Privileged Gateway Intents and enable 'Message Content Intent'.
 ````

 ### 3. PostgreSQL